mirkoruzic/pulumi/README.md

 # Pulumi Cloud Infrastructure

-Welcome to the Pulumi Cloud Infrastructure project.
-This project uses the Pulumi framework with AWS and is written in Python to provide a comprehensive solution for managing cloud resources.
+Welcome to the Pulumi Cloud Infrastructure initiative.
+Pulumi offers a versatile SDK, compatible with a multitude of programming languages including Python, JavaScript, TypeScript, Go, and .NET.

+While this breadth empowers developers to leverage their language of choice, in this specific project, i have decided to use Python as a primary language.
+Designed as an exemplary foundation, this project aims to serve as a pivotal starting point for enthusiasts venturing into infrastructure development with Pulumi on the AWS platform.

 ## Overview